liferay/liferay-docs/develop/tutorials/articles/service-builder/querying-via-hibernate's-criteria-api.markdown

 need to take two steps:

 1. Define a custom `findBy...` finder method in `[Entity]FinderImpl.java` and run Service Builder.
-This custom `findBy...` method is where you'll create your dynamic query.
 For example, if your custom entity is called `Guestbook`, then you'd define your your custom `findBy...` finder method in `GuestbookFinderImpl.java` and then run Service Builder.

+2. Create your dynamic query in your custom `findBy...` method using Liferay's Dynamic Query API.

-2. Add a `findBy...` method to `[Entity]LocalServiceImpl.java` that calls the `findBy...` method that Service Builder generated in `[Entity]FinderUtil.java`.
+3. Add a `findBy...` method to `[Entity]LocalServiceImpl.java` that calls the `findBy...` method that Service Builder generated in `[Entity]FinderUtil.java`.
 Since `[Entity]FinderUtil.java` is generated in the `persistence` package, it's a best practice not to call it directly but